Mntnbassfan/Mod-1-Challenge/README.md

-I was previously in the full time boot camp and submitted this assignment, it was graded and then I transferred to the part time course and the assignment is due again so the code will be in the system under my name.
+I was previously in the full time boot camp and submitted this assignment, it was graded and then I transferred to the part time course and the assignment is due again so the previous code will be in the system under my name.

 AS A marketing agency
 I WANT a codebase that follows accessibility standards